Abyssalwolf/hacknight-flet/README.md

 https://github.com/Abyssalwolf/hacknight-flet/assets/117766338/552af493-5970-49e3-88c5-47297cea3fe9

-## How it Works ?
+## How it Works?
-1.To check the validity of a word, enter the word in the text box and click "Check."
+To check the validity of a word, enter the word in the text box and click "Check."
 The system converts all the letters to their lowercase form and then checks if the word exists by comparing it with a list of approximately 70,000 words in the backend.
 If the word exists, the result will be "Valid word!"
 If it doesn't exist, the result will be "Invalid word!"
 ## Python Libraries used
-   sys
+1. sys
-   os
+2. os
-   flet -- 0.10.3
+3. flet -- 0.10.3
 ## How to Run
 1. Install flet with: 'pip install flet'
 2. Download the repository from the github repo page